Inclusion at Summer Camp

 Our trained health and kitchen staff aim to support each camper’s medical and dietary needs.
 Here are some things we offer:

 - We can accommodate meals for campers with the following dietary restrictions: vegetarian, vegan, gluten-free, pork-free, and dairy/lactose-free.
 Camp is nut-free.
-We cannot guarantee cross-contamination for severe allergies such as lactose and celiac disease.
+We cannot guarantee no cross-contamination for severe allergies such as lactose and celiac disease.
 Please reach out prior to camp to discuss options.

 - If we cannot accommodate your camper’s specific dietary needs during overnight camp, we can accommodate campers who bring their own meals to camp.
 We can send families a meal schedule ahead of time so that they can send meals that are close to the planned menu, if desired.